Drugs that interact with bupropion

 Remember, the information provided here highlights some important drug interactions associated with bupropion but is not exhaustive.
 It is crucial to consult with your healthcare provider or pharmacist for a comprehensive understanding of all potential interactions before starting or making changes to your medication regimen.

-See also Bupropion sr for depression
+See also Bupropion skin side effects

 Common Interactions with MAO Inhibitors